patriziobellan86/PoE_Small_originalPaper/README.md

 # PoE_Small Repository

-This repository contains the code and experimental results for the paper **"Beyond Generalist LLMs: The Power of Personality-Driven Expert Agents Ecosystem"**.
+This repository contains the code and experimental results for the paper **"Minds with a Mission: the Role of Personality in a Multi-Agent System"**.

+Detailed Statistical Analyses and the completed results tables are provided in  **StatisticalAnalyses.pdf**.

+Detailed instructions on how to run the system can be found in **ImplementationDetails.pdf**.

 ## Repository Structure

 ### `PoE_Small/`
 This folder contains the implementation of our multi-agent system.
-Detailed instructions on how to run the system can be found in the **Appendix** of the paper.

 ### `results/`
 This folder contains the experimental results, organized into subfolders: